 Description: Thallus crustose, episubstratic, granular-verrucose, whitish, consisting of 0.4-1.6 mm wide, initially flat, later hemispherical and more or less hollow, easily breakable warts.
 Medulla white, I-.
 Apothecia lecideine, sessile and strongly constricted at base, 0.7-2(-3.5) mm across, single to confluent, with a slightly concave to slightly convex, brown to black-brown, rough disc, and a rather thick, flexuose to crenulate proper margin which is pale brown in lower part, black-brown in upper part.
 Proper exciple 40-80 µm wide, cupulate, dark brown, of long-celled and thick-walled hyphae, C+ pink; epithecium colourless to brownish; hymenium colourless, 90-150 µm high, C+ pink; paraphyses sparingly branched, 0.8-1.2 µm thick, easily separated; hypothecium pale brown in upper part, darker brown in lowermost part.
 Asci 8-spored, cylindrical-clavate, thin-walled, the apical dome K/I- or K/I+ pale blue, Trapelia-type.
 Ascospores 1-celled, hyaline, narrowly ellipsoid, 15-32 x 6-14 µm.
 Pycnidia 0.5-0.8 mm across, immersed in thalline warts, C+ pink.
 Conidia narrowly bacilliform, 5-6 x c.
 0.7 µm.
 Photobiont chlorococcoid.
 Spot tests: thallus K-, C-, KC-, P- (but the primordia of apothecia and the parts surrounding the pycnidia reacting C+ red); apothecial sections and pycnidia C+ pink.
 Chemistry: gyrophoric acid.

-Note: on fresh acidic mineral soil in open vegetation developing in areas with a long snow cover (Solorinion croceae-communities); distribution in the Alps poorly known, perhaps overlooked; to be looked for in the Italian Alps.
+Note: on fresh acidic mineral soil in open vegetation developing in areas with a long snow cover (Solorinion croceae-communities); distribution in the Alps poorly known, perhaps overlooked.

 Growth form: Crustose